akamai/distimate/docs/intro.rst

 Statistics
 ==========

-The :class:`.Distribution` class offers common statistical functions.
+:class:`.Distribution` instances implement common statistical functions.
-All functions are approximated from an underlying histogram.
+All functions are approximated from underlying histograms.

-- We assume that samples are uniformly distributed in buckets.
+- The first bucket is represented by the first edge.
-- Samples in the first bucket are represented by the first edge.
+- We assume that samples are uniformly distributed in inner buckets.
-- The last bucket counts out-of-range samples.
+- Outliers in the last bucket cannot be approximated.

 .. testcode::